TokynBlast/pyTGM/README.md

 When setting up Python, enable these (If applicable):
 - Add Python to PATH
 - Customize installation > Development Tools

-On macOS, you will need homebrew to install Python.<br>

-This library works, but is mostly untested...<br>
-macOS is 100% untested, and I mostly rely on reports, or testing.<br>
-Debugging takes a while, because most of this library is visuals...<br>

-<br>A setup.sh file is being setup!<br>
-Most of this section is pointless...<br>

 On Linux, your OS will change the command you need to run, I have curated a command, to detect the OS and install it:<br>
 ```